FreGeh/compSetup/README.md

 # Where to Go Next

-Competitive Programming is a **transformative journey** that changes how you approach problems in all aspects of life.
-It enhances your **logical thinking**, benefits your **career**, and strengthens your **studies**.
-Start exploring further to continuously improve and grow.
+Competitive Programming is a **transformative journey** that seems way too big and complicated at the beginning, but let's you gradually improve and understand more about many aspects of modern Computer Science.
+So don't give up easily, but keep going by solving a problem each day :)

 ## Online Resources
 - **Codeforces** (Top problem-solving platform): [codeforces.com](https://codeforces.com/)